longkerdandy/SparklerNet/GIT_FLOW.md

 6. Create two Pull Requests:
    - One to merge into `main`
    - One to merge back into `develop`
-7. After approval and testing, merge both Pull Requests, tag the release, and delete the release branch.
+7. After approval and testing, merge both Pull Requests, tag the release on the `main` branch, and delete the release branch.

 ### Fix Critical Issues in Production